dmiller/clojure-clr-next/_posts/2023-02-03-a-road-to-maps.md

 - Take a look at laziness and chunking.
-I had thought to delay that for a while--my own laziness--but in all the collections, it happens that `Range`, `LongRange`, and `PersistentVector` are the only places it comes up, so we might as well get it donw now.
+I had thought to delay that for a while--my own laziness--but of all the collections, it happens that `Range`, `LongRange`, and `PersistentVector` are the only places it comes up, so we might as well get it donw now.
 (There's also `ChunkedCons`, which we'll cover, but I consider that more of the support machinery for chunking rather than a standalone collection of importance.)

 - Take a look at how to write code for `IReduce`.
 We're going to be doing this over and over.
 There is a pattern that works for most implementations.
 With that pattern in hand, implementing reduction just takes a little work to adapt to the collection under consideration.